mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 ### path

-The root path of the output, typically configured as dist/docs.
+The root path for output, typically configured as dist/docs.

 ### name

-The name of the website, which will be displayed in the website's title and logo.
+The name of the website, which will be displayed on the site's title and logo.

 ### description

-The description of the website, which will be displayed in the website's meta tags.
+The description of the site, which will be displayed on the site's meta tags.

 ### base

-The root path of the output, which is `/` by default and generally doesn't need to be configured.
-If your website is not deployed at the root path, you can configure it as `/book/` or similar.
+The root path for output, default is `/`, generally no need to configure.
+If your website is not deployed at the root path, you could configure it as `/book/`, etc.

 ### public

 The directory for static resources.
-If specified, all files in this directory will be copied to the output directory.
-Typically used to store favicon.ico and similar files.
+If designated, all files within this directory will be copied to the output directory.
+It is usually used to store files like favicon.ico and others.

 ### lang

-The language of the website, set to `en-US` by default.
+The language of the website, default is `en-US`.

 ### nav

-The top navigation bar, configured as an array where each element is an object with `text` and `link` fields.
-Typically used for external links such as GitHub or the author's Twitter.
+Top navigation bar, which can be configured as an array, each element is an object containing `text` and `link` fields.
+It is usually used to place some external links, such as GitHub or the author's Twitter, etc.

 ```json
 [